elucidata/storefront/docs/api.md

             //     payload: { params }
             // }

-            // You can wait of other Store like this: manager.waitFor( 'OtherStore')
+            // You can wait for other Stores to complete their
+            // dispatch handling like this:
+            manager.waitFor( 'OtherStore')

             // Or...